up42/docs/source/getting-started/first-block.rst

 have signed up and have an account.

-If you are not familiar with Docker we advice you to work through one of the many excellent tutorial which are freely available, a starting point is e.g. https://docs.docker.com/get-started/ .
+If you are not familiar with Docker we advice you to work through one of the many excellent tutorials which are freely available, a starting point is e.g. https://docs.docker.com/get-started/ .

 Besides having a valid account, the only additional thing you have to do is to create a manifest file that adheres to some specific rules and include it in a ``LABEL`` instruction in your Docker file.